wp-plugins/gravity-forms-post-updates/README.md

 * Completely removed the ability to delete posts.
 * There are some filters to customize things now.
 * Adds non-query-var template method to setup a form.
-* Adds a really basic shortcode to setup a form (Ideally when Gravity Forms updates to include the updates to shortcode in 3.6, this will get better).
+* Adds a really basic shortcode to setup a form (UPDATE: This is still supported, but it is better to use the addition, below, to the gravityform shortcode).
+* Adds an additional attribute to the gravityform shortcode: "update"

 ## Some Important Notes (FAQ)